 At a glance

-What: A Madison-based regional publication, now in its second year
+What: A Madison-based regional publication, now in its third year

 Who: We welcome submissions from writers from Wisconsin and the surrounding states, and all writers who have some tie to and admire this part of the world.